-Then it follows that...
+Then it follows that:

-$POS{sav}(voice) \approx 60 \text{ x } POS{sav}(line/grid)$
+$POS{sav}(\text{voice}) \approx 60 \text{ x } POS{sav}(\text{line/grid})$

-According to this simple analysis, searchers will be about 60 times more likely to save the MP in a given period of time if they are Voice Searching than if they are Line/Grid Searching, regardless of how long the MP has been missing.
-It would also then follow that any method which compromises the use of voice for greater use of sight, or vice versa, offers a probability of saving the MP somewhere in between the Voice Searching and Line/Grid Searching.
+According to this simple analysis, searchers will be about 60 times more likely to save the MP in any specified period of time if they are Voice Searching than if they are Line/Grid Searching.
+This is regardless of how long the MP has been missing.
+Any method which compromises the use of voice for greater use of sight, or vice versa, should offer a probability of saving the MP somewhere in between the Voice Searching and Line/Grid Searching.

-Because this simple analysis ignores all the complexities of real life searching and search planning, MS Excel was used to model a hypothetical search with major complexities factored in, to test the hypothesis.
+This simple analysis ignores all the complexities of real life searching and search planning.
+To test the hypothesis with major complexities factored in, MS Excel was used to model a hypothetical search.